prvdmwrong/prvdmwrong/docs/examples/index.md

 real setting, accompanied by in-depth explanations that shows the ropes of the library.

----

 <div class="pmwdoc-examples-tags">
 <span>since v0.2</span>
 <span>uses TypeScript</span>
 </div>

-## Prvd 'M Wrong Swordfight
+## Prvd 'M Wrong Microgames

-See how Prvd 'M Wrong can be used to build a swordfighting game, decked with server validation, a round provider, a combat provider and more.
+See how Prvd 'M Wrong can be used to build a microgame, decked with server validation, a round provider, a shop provider and more.

 !!! warning "Unreleased"

-    The Prvd 'M Wrong Swordfight example is unreleased.
+    The Prvd 'M Wrong Microgames example is unreleased.

----

 <div class="pmwdoc-examples-tags">
 <span>since v0.1</span>